sinae99/LPIC2-LAB/README.md

 2 main machines are connected to each other via a home router and get their IP addresses from it.

-all VMs are in NAT mode and they can communicate with others via statis routes and port forwarding.
+all VMs are in Bridged mode (home router is acting as DHCP server) and they can communicate with each other.

 this is a basic visual diagram of the lab: